Box Hill South

 Box Hill South displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Box Hill South, as per the latest Census data, consisted of 66.0% houses and 34.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metropolitan area had 67.9% houses and 32.1% other dwellings.
-Home ownership in Box Hill South stood at 33.9%, with mortgaged properties at 37.6% and rented dwellings at 28.6%.
+Box Hill South's dwelling structures, as per the latest Census, consisted of 66.0% houses and 34.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Box Hill South was at 33.9%, with mortgaged dwellings at 37.6% and rented ones at 28.6%.
 The median monthly mortgage repayment was $2,400, higher than Melbourne metro's average of $2,000.
-The median weekly rent in Box Hill South was recorded at $425, compared to Melbourne metro's $390.
-Nationally, Box Hill South's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Median weekly rent in Box Hill South was $425, compared to Melbourne metro's $390.
+Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing